 How UK Debt Team can help

-We're an introducer, not a debt advice service.
-That distinction matters: deciding which debt solution is right for credit card debt — or whether a formal solution is needed at all — is the role of a regulated debt adviser, not us.
+We're an introducer, not a regulated debt help service.
+That distinction matters: deciding which debt solution is right for credit card debt — or whether a formal solution is needed at all — is the role of a regulated debt help specialist, not us.

 What we do is connect people seeking help with regulated solution providers who can carry out that assessment.
-There's no cost or obligation to use the “Speak to a debt specialist” button below.
-If you'd rather go straight to free regulated debt advice, the organisations listed below are an excellent place to start.
+There's no cost or obligation to use the “Get in touch” button below.
+If you'd rather go straight to free regulated debt help, the organisations listed below are an excellent place to start.

 Want to speak to someone about credit card debt?

 UK Debt Team can introduce you to a regulated debt specialist who can answer your questions.
-We are not a debt adviser — we connect you with a regulated firm.
+We are not a regulated debt help specialist — we connect you with a regulated firm.

 WhatsApp us